hartkem/dotfiles/README.md

 ## Dotfiles

-Dotfiles for configuation of developer preferences on mac os.
-Uses gnu stow to sync dotfile for version control.
+Configuation of preferences on mac os.

+Use `gnu stow` to sync wanted dotfiles for version control.

 ### Requirements
 - git